-UW Physicians is the practice group for more than 2,000 providers and other healthcare professionals associated with UW Medicine who care for patients throughout the WWAMI region.
-Our award-winning providers are among the best and most sought-after in the world.
-They practice at UW Medicine entities, SCCA and Seattle Children’s and teach at the UW School of Medicine, one of the most highly regarded and competitive medical schools in the nation.
+UW Physicians is the practice group for more than 2,600 providers and other healthcare professionals associated with UW Medicine who care for patients throughout the WWAMI region.
+Members of UW Physicians are active faculty in the UW School of Medicine and teach future healthcare professionals in one of the most highly regarded and competitive medical schools in the nation.
+They practice at UW Medicine entities, Fred Hutchinson Cancer Center and Seattle Children’s.
+UW is the sole corporate member of UW Physicians.

 - Complex and advanced medical and surgical treatments